Chapter 1: NX Monorepo Guide

 Source: NX

 Recent advancements in AI (like Cursor, Windsurf, and MCP servers) have transformed how we work with monorepos.
-Nx is uniquely positioned to leverage this because:
+Nx is uniquely positioned to take advantage of this because:

 However, AI is an accelerator, not a pilot.

-To truly leverage these tools, you—the developer—must understand the vital core of Nx.
+To get the most out of these tools, you, the developer, must understand the core of Nx.
 You need to know:

 This tutorial is designed to give you that deep knowledge.
 We aren't just giving you copy-paste commands; we are building your mental model of Nx so you can confidently direct your AI agents to build complex, scalable architectures.